 All incomplete grades must be removed within six weeks after the first class day of the following term, excluding the summer session.
 If the incomplete is not removed by that date, the grade reverts to the grade indicated by the instructor's written statement authorizing the incomplete.
-Degrees will not be granted if incompletes are present.
+Incompletes may affect financial aid eligibility and will prevent certificates or degrees from being awarded.